 Reference FR 1159 Name of Organisation/Group 1.1 Renfrewshire Visually Impaired Forum Name of Project 2.1 Renfrewshire Visually Impaired Forum Operating Costs How many members?
 1.11 Full Time Part Time Volunteer 2 Member 21 What does your Organisation/Group do?
 1.10 To socially include blir • • Local Partnership applied to for funding and Local Partnership area(s) covered activity 1.13 To campaign for Visually Impaired People's Rights Paisley East & Whitehaugh, Ralston, Hawkhead & Lochfield, Hunterhill and Charleston (all areas applied to, except Renfrew) How much grant funding are you seeking?
 What will this grant be used for?
 Please provide a breakdown of the costs to be incurred.
-(Please use a separate sheet if required) 2.10 2.3 2.4 2.5 2.6 £500 per Local Partnership (£3,020 across six Local Partnerships) To empower Visually Impaired people to be active within the paisley North etc Local Partnership area.
-Renfrewshire Visually Impaired Forum supports people with visual impairment to access services in Paisley and other areas.
-RVIF is active in reporting access issues e.g. regarding pavements, car parking behaviour, obstructions caused by bushes and tress.
-Also report dangerous roads and crossings and faults with crossings.
-Funding will enable the Forum to meet and operate.
-The additional needs for people with visual impairments to access services and participate equally within communities is established and well known.
-The benefits of membership of RVIF is promoted through the Facebook site and also by Renfrewshire Health & Social care Partnership and Renfrewshire Council.
-Accessibility issues experienced by people with Visual Impairments is the driver for the work of RVIF.
-The outcome is that people who may otherwise be socially isolated are enabled to be more active out and about in their own communities.
-The funding applied for will enable RVIF to operate during 2019/20.
-This will provide:
+(Please use a separate sheet if required) 2.10 2.3 2.4 2.5 2.6 ### ### ### ### ### ### ### ### ### ##

-the benefit of Visually Impaired people. - Visually Impaired people supported and encouraged to be more active out and about in the community. you are awarded this grant Raised awareness within the Visually Impaired community of services available to them.
-Public Services better informed and able to deal with issues, to Please briefly explain the benefit for the Local Partnership area if 2.6 - Raised awareness of visually impaired · ervices of the particular needs Have you applied for funding from any other sources?
+- Public Services better informed and able to deal with issues, to the benefit of Visually Impaired people. - Visually Impaired people supported and encouraged to be more active out and about in the community. you are awarded this grant Raised awareness within the Visually Impaired community of services available to them.
+Public Services better informed and able to deal with issues, to Please briefly explain the benefit for the Local Partnership area if 2.6 - Raised awareness · ervices of the particular needs Have you applied for funding from any other sources?
 (This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding Secured/Not Secured Timescale for Decision if not Secured Are there any significant items of expenditure to be set against this bank balance?
 1.14 Contingency funding What is your group's current bank balance?
-1.14 £3,756 Public Services better informed and able to deal with issues, the benefit of Visually Impaired people.
-Visually Impaired people supported and encouraged to be meactive out and about in the community. of visually impaired people. - Raised awareness within the Visually Impaired community of services available to them. • ervices of the particular needs Renfrewshire Council - Organise social events ing access issues with - Work with Greater Glasgow Health Board to inform staff a the additional needs of visually impaired people. • • ess issues.
-Ther enable visually impaired people re is also a social aspect to Il isolation.
+1.14 £3,756 Public Services better informed and able to deal with issues, to the benefit of Visually Impaired people.
+Visually Impaired people supported and encouraged to be mo active out and about in the community. of visually impaired people. - Raised awareness within the Visually Impaired community of services available to them. · ervices of the particular needs - Organise social events - ing access issues with - Work with Greate h Board to inform staff about paired people. - 46 drop in/business meetings to enable visually impaired people to discuss and address issues.
+There is also a social aspect to these sessions that addresses social isolation.

 Previous local grant award history - previous 24 months (for office use only) 2.13

-2018/19 LAC & £1,800 & £1,500
+- 2018/19 LAC & £1,800 & £1,500

 Section 10

 2017/18 LAC & £2,800 &

 Section 10 £1,000

 Any Additional Information/ 3.00

 Documents Provided with Grant

 Application

 Please provide a breakdown of 2.11 Taxis to enable men nbers to attend £2,100 £350

 the total costs of the project meetings

 and the amount requested from Rental of Hall £920 £150

 this grant source.

 Appendix 4 Submitted (Out of

 School Care Providers Only)

 Lead Officer Recommendation

 (for office use only)